The Date That Only Lasted 10 Minutes

 When I matched with a 32-year-old Texan musician on a dating app, I was intrigued.
 We had things in common and he was tall (6ft 7in!), tanned and dirty blonde.
 A more polished Bradley Cooper in A Star is Born.

-He chose our date location: a tiny pub next to London Bridge station, convenient for him as he lived in Blackheath.
+He chose our date location: a tiny bar next to London Bridge station, convenient for him.
 I lived in north London, one and a half hours away.
 He was obscure about how to get there.
 There was a heatwave.
-I finished work (he didn’t have a job) and got ready at the office before taking the Tube.
+I finished work (he didn’t have a job) and got ready at the office before taking the subway.

 Advertisement

-Most of my makeup melted off on the way and when I finally arrived at London Bridge, I couldn’t find the godforsaken pub.
+Most of my makeup melted off on the way and when I finally arrived, I couldn’t find the godforsaken bar.
 I called and texted Bradley Cooper for directions but his phone reception was crap.
 More melting ensued.
-By the time I arrived — 10 minutes late — my hair was a mess, my makeup was everywhere and I was fed up.
+By the time I arrived — 10 minutes late — my hair was a mess, my makeup was everywhere, and I was fed up.

 He was outside, looking impatient.
 I approached him — he was hard to miss as he was built like a giraffe — and apologized for being slightly late.
 I’d come a long way and there are lots of exits at London Bridge station.
 He’d previously mentioned that punctuality was important to him.
 He had the attitude of an irate toddler with his arms crossed and I felt like I was about to be told off.
 I apologized again.
 "Well you could’ve given me some warning!"